sudiptaghoshsg/HealHub/README.md

     - **Text-to-Speech (TTS)**: For synthesizing voice output from the generated text responses in a natural-sounding Indian voice.
     - **Large Language Model (Sarvam-M)**: For Natural Language Understanding (NLU) to interpret user queries, and for generating responses through sophisticated prompt engineering techniques.
 Sarvam-M's capabilities in handling Indian languages and generating contextually relevant, conversational text are key to the application's core logic, including symptom assessment summaries and general health information.

-## Setup

-1. Install dependencies: `pip install -r requirements.txt`
-2. Create a `.env` file with `SARVAM_API_KEY=your_actual_api_key_here` (obtainable from Sarvam AI dashboard).
-3. Run: `python main.py` (if `main.py` is the primary execution script)
-4. Run the Streamlit UI (if applicable): `streamlit run src/ui.py`

-## Project Structure

-- `src/`: Contains the core application logic.
-    - `main.py`: Main application script to run the voice-based Q&A.
-    - `nlu_processor.py`: Handles Natural Language Understanding using Sarvam-M.
-    - `response_generator.py`: Generates responses for standard queries using prompt engineering with Sarvam-M, guided by NLU output.
-    - `symptom_checker.py`: Module for interactive symptom analysis and assessment generation.
-    - `symptom_knowledge_base.json`: Configuration file for symptoms, keywords, and follow-up questions.
-    - `audio_capture.py`: (Placeholder/Actual) For audio input and STT integration.
-    - `tts_service.py`: (Placeholder/Actual) For Text-to-Speech integration.
-- `tests/`: Unit tests for various components.
-    - `test_nlu.py`: Unit tests for the NLU processor.
-    - `test_symptom_checker.py`: Unit tests for the SymptomChecker class.
-- `.env`: Stores API keys and other environment variables (not tracked by Git).
-- `requirements.txt`: Lists project dependencies.
-- `README.md`: This file.

-## Symptom Checker and Triage

-The application includes an interactive symptom checker to help users understand potential implications of their symptoms and receive general guidance.

-**How it works:**
-1.  **Activation**: If the NLU module identifies a user's query as relating to symptoms (e.g., "I have a fever and a cough"), the Symptom Checker is activated.
-2.  **Interactive Q&A**: The checker may ask a series of follow-up questions based on the initially reported symptoms.
-These questions are drawn from the `symptom_knowledge_base.json` file.
-This step is interactive, requiring further voice input from the user for each question.
-3.  **Preliminary Assessment**: Once sufficient information is gathered, the Symptom Checker generates a preliminary assessment.
-This involves:
-    *   Sending the collected symptom details (initial query + answers to follow-ups) to the Sarvam-M model for a summarized interpretation and suggested next steps.
-    *   Augmenting this with relevant `basic_triage_points` from the `symptom_knowledge_base.json`.
-4.  **Output**: The user receives this assessment, which includes a summary, suggested severity, recommended general next steps, potential warnings, and relevant triage points from the knowledge base.

-**Important Disclaimer**: The information provided by the symptom checker is for general guidance only and is **not a medical diagnosis**.
-Users are always advised to consult a qualified healthcare professional for any health concerns or before making any decisions related to their health.
-This disclaimer is consistently provided with any assessment.

 ## Application Flow

 The following diagram illustrates the workflow of the application: